Lightnet/module_ui_app_svelte/README.md

 import bpy
 ```

-(need to fixed this later)

- It base on Blender3D python import bpy and layout design but have not worked out the structure design yet.
-Although it will hard to get access to parent to nodes linking to each others.
-That will take while to figure how to clean way to access.
+ It will base on Blender3D python import bpy.
+But the javascript language is base on Svelte 3 and Babeljs.
+But the layout design have not worked on to create similar structure design yet.
+Although it will be hard to get access to parent to nodes linking to each other.
+That will take a while to figure how to clean way to access.

- The reason to have module design and layout is to keep thing clean like blender3d to sort best to access.
-Since the scene is can be remade as long the objects are save in object data format like json.
+ The reason to have module design and layout is to keep things clean like Blender3D to sort best to access.
+The scene and object scene can be remade as long as the objects are saved in object data format like json.

  The static function and variable is used for object management as well holding data.
-For curent viewport screen when dealing with workspace area.
+For current viewport screen when dealing with workspace area.

+# layout design
+ It will be reworked using div attributes to tag check when split into div groups.